 Subject Selection Process

-When you first set up a project, the process for selecting which subjects get shown to volunteers is very simple: it randomly selects an (unretired, unseen) subject from the linked subject sets for that workflow.
+When you first set up a project, the process for selecting which subjects get shown to volunteers is very simple: it randomly selects an (unretired, unseen) Subject from the linked Subject sets for that workflow.

 Per workflow weighting